-We know that the core uses of rectifier is to convert AC current into DC current.
-Rectifier consists of semiconductor diodes to do this function.
+We know that the core use of a rectifier is to convert AC current into DC current.
+The rectifier consists of semiconductor diodes to do this function.
 There are various types of rectifiers namely: half-wave, full-wave, and full-wave bridges.
 Before we understand the applications of the rectifier, let us quickly refresh what a rectifier is.

-As we are aware that all electrical appliances uses DC power supply to function.
+As we know, all electrical appliances use a DC power supply to function.
 Using a rectifier in the power supply helps in converting AC to DC power supply.
-Bridge rectifiers are widely used for large appliances, where they are capable of converting high AC voltage to low DC voltage.
+Bridge rectifiers are widely used for large appliances, which can convert high AC voltage to low DC voltage.

 These are used with transformers

-Use of a half wave rectifier can help us achieve the desired dc voltage by using a step down or step up transformers.
-Full wave rectifiers are even used for powering up motor and led, which works on DC voltage.
+Using a half-wave rectifier can help us achieve the desired dc voltage by using step-down or step-up transformers.
+Full-wave rectifiers are even used for powering up the motor and led, which works on DC voltage.

 Uses of rectifier while soldering

-Half wave rectifier are used in soldering iron types of circuit and is also used in mosquito repellent to drive the lead for the fumes.
+A half-wave rectifier is used in soldering iron types of circuits and is also used in mosquito repellent to drive the lead for the fumes.
 In electric welding, bridge rectifier circuits are used to supply steady and polarized DC voltage.

 It is also used in AM radio

-A half wave rectifiers are used in AM radio as a detector because the output consists of an audio signal.
-Due to the less intensity of current, it is of very less use to the more complex rectifier.
+A half-wave rectifier is used in AM radio as a detector because the output consists of an audio signal.
+Due to the less intensity of the current, it is of very little use to the more complex rectifier.

 Uses of Rectifier in circuits